osbox68/Repo/04-Front-End/08-Product-Design-Sprint/04-Basic-UI-Kit/README.md

 Now that you have created your first component, let's complete your UI Kit.

-Here is the list of component you should have in your UI Kit before moving to the next challenge.
+Here is the list of components you should have in your UI Kit before moving to the next challenge.

 - A main title (you already did this one)
 - A secondary title